Christopher-Loynes/DisasterDetectionTool/README.md

 ## The 'Evaluation’ folder contains 1 script:

 **_1) Overall_Evaluation_**:
-  - The best variant of the Naive Bayes (benchmark) and linear Support Vector Classifier (the best performing classifier from *testing* performed for the MSc thesis) are evaluated on increasingly larger subsets
+  - The best variant of the *Naive Bayes* (benchmark) and *linear Support Vector Classifier* (the best performing classifier from *testing* performed for the MSc thesis) are evaluated on increasingly larger subsets
     - Controlled by adjusting the `p` value in line 17.
 Unigrams is used, based on the results obtained during the thesis but can be changed by adjusting the `ngram_range` in line 588.

+  - *SMOTE oversampling*
-  - *SMOTE oversampling* is performed on the training dataset only, not the test dataset
+    - Performed on the training dataset only, not the test dataset
     - Prevent artifically creating an event, since the volume of tweets in a specified radius is used for DBSCAN clustering
     - No cross-validation is performed.